 The first step when creating an effective content marketing strategy is to choose an ideal audience segment you want to focus on.
 Audiences today are more diverse than ever.
 Brands attract numerous audience segments with varying interests, passions, and lifestyles.
 Content marketers must understand that each audience segment requires different communications.

-For example, using Affinio data, we analyzed the audience of a top outdoor clothing and gear brand.
-The data visualization of the audience and its naturally-forming audience clusters is shown below.
-While we can infer that the audience members are fans of the outdoors, they are not one-dimensional individuals.
+For example, using the Affinio platform, we analyzed the audience of a top outdoor clothing and gear brand.
+The visualization below (Interest Graph) shows how the audience naturally segmented into interest-based clusters, united by their shared passions and interests.
+While we can infer that the audience members are all fans of the outdoors, they are not one-dimensional individuals.
 They are fans of the outdoors and something else.

-The lesson here is age old: one size does not fit all and what will resonate with each segment is different.
-Would you present the same advertisement or content to a surfer as you would a skier?
-As you can see in the data visualization, they are two distinc communities with few other shared interests.
+The lesson here is age-old: one size does not fit all and what will resonate with each segment is different.
+Would you present the same advertisement or content to the Surfers cluster as you would the Skiing cluster?
+As you can see in the Interest Graph, the Surfing and Skiing communities are distinct and have few other shared interests.